jyothishri184/Market-basket-Analysis/README.md

 ## FPGrwoth algorithm

 The FP Growth algorithm in data mining generates frequent itemsets efficiently by constructing an Trie data structure.
-Apriori algorithm is also a good algorithm used but FPGrowth uses an alternative way to find frequent itemsets without candidate generations which take a lot of memory and process time, this makes this algorithm performance is better than Apriori.
+Apriori algorithm is also an most used algorithm but FPGrowth uses an alternative way to find frequent itemsets without candidate generations which take a lot of memory and process time, this makes this algorithm performance is better than Apriori.

 ## Python Libraries Used
  🌟 Pandas